brritoxyz/WERC721/README.md

 function getApproved(uint256 _tokenId) external view returns (address);
 ```

-The following operations below are removed from the `transferFrom` function, reducing gas costs:
+The following operations below are removed from the `transferFrom` function, reducing gas costs (the values below were derived from [EVM Codes](https://www.evm.codes/?fork=shanghai)):

 > NOTE: [Solmate's ERC721](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC721.sol) implementation will be used for comparison since the library is popular and the contracts are well-written.
 There may be implementations which the list below does not apply to (e.g. an ERC721 implementation which uses a loop to determine an account's token balance vs. maintaining a storage variable).
 >